Connectivity with Bridge

 OAuth

-Tableau Bridge for Linux does not support OAuth for Google Drive, One Drive, Azure Data Lake Storage, Azure SQL, Azure Synapse and Dremio.
+Tableau Bridge for Windows and Bridge for Linux do not support OAuth for Azure Data Lake Storage, Azure SQL, Azure Synapse and Dremio.

 - When using your own identity provider (IdP) with the Amazon Athena connector, you must set up the OAuth client configuration file.
 See Use your own identity provider with Amazon Athena.